Praia da Falésia, Algarve – Complete Guide to Portugal’s Most Beautiful Beach

 Situated in the heart of the Algarve, the Praia da Falésia manages to maintain its pristine and natural setting despite its popularity among tourists.

-Thanks to the presence of fragile towering red and orange cliffs frames the golden sands, creating a breathtaking panorama at Praia da Falesia.
+Thanks to the presence of towering red and orange cliffs frames the golden sands, creating a breathtaking panorama at Praia da Falesia.

 The adjacent nature park, this stunning beach has been spared from intrusive tourist developments and large-scale hotel complexes.